-In 2012 as our Community Services programs continued to grow our current name MHY Family Services was adopted.
+In 2012, as our Community Services programs continued to grow, our current name MHY Family Services was adopted.
 This was done to honor the ongoing diversification of services.

 In 2014, MHY Family Services earned accreditation through COA, marking excellence in the delivery of human services.
 Expedited COA re-accreditation was awarded to MHY in 2018.